Secure Payments

 Finished swatch

-Remember to count your stitches at the end of each row, and you shouldn’t have any problems 🙂
+Remember to count your stitches at the end of each row, to ensure your edges are even 🙂

 Video Tutorial